companieshouse/dapperdox.developer.ch.gov.uk/README.md

 Some might be missing (ex. at the time of writing:
 [company-accounts.json](https://github.com/companieshouse/api.ch.gov.uk-specifications/blob/e7ed000/swagger-2.0/spec/company-accounts.json))

-The list of public specs rendered is for example quickly inspectable looking at stderr:
+The list of public specs rendered can be quickly checked, for example, looking at stderr:

     2022/09/21 06:53:23 Registering specifications
     2022/09/21 06:53:23 Importing OpenAPI specifications from http://127.0.0.1:31717/api.ch.gov.uk-specifications/swagger-2.0/spec/streaming.json